 No. You cannot reimburse qualified medical expenses incurred before your account is established.
 We recommend you establish your account as soon as you are eligible to do so.

-In 2014, the maximum contribution that can be made for employees with single coverage is $3,300, and the maximum contribution for employees with family coverage is $6,550.
-In 2015, the maximum contribution that can be made for employees with single coverage is $3,350, and the maximum contribution for employees with family coverage will rise to $6,650.
+In 2023, the maximum contribution for employees with single coverage is $3,850, and the maximum contribution for employees with family coverage is $7,750.

-Individuals age 55 or older (and not yet enrolled in Medicare) can make additional “catch-up” contributions of up to $1,000 per person, which can provide extra help to many early retirees (see below).
+Individuals age 55 or older (and not yet enrolled in Medicare) can make additional “catch-up” contributions of up to $1,000 per person each year, which can provide extra help to many early retirees (see below).

 Both individuals and employers can contribute to HSAs.
 Unspent HSA funds rollover into the next year.